tgrahams101/Sportline/README.md

 ## Planned Features

-* I have some bugs regarding editing/deleting posts and editing comments.
 * Add API integration with giphy for 49er gifs
 * Integrate Twitter API to display 49er tweets